helins/design/papers/performance.md

 - Embedded encodings of small values mean that many values can typically be read or written in a single storage call
 - High performance, memory mapped file access

 Our `EtchBenchmark` suggests that Etch can handle approximately 5 million reads per second, and 800,000 writes per second on a regular laptop.
-This compares highly favouraby with alternative database engines, and means we can comfortably achive 100,000+ TPS (most transactions are likely to require only a small number of writes, especially given the embedding of small values).
+This compares highly favourably with alternative database engines, and means we can comfortably achive 100,000+ TPS (most transactions are likely to require only a small number of writes, especially given the embedding of small values).
 Reads can furthermore be executed concurrently on multiple threads, which is particularly helpful for query performance.

 ### Network bandwidth